Add support for Verlet scheme with Buckingham

 The step 0 information shows absurdly high buckingham energy and kinetic energy.
 We tried modifying parameters related to the Verlet scheme, such as verlet-buffer-drift, vdw-modifier and rvdw-switch, but had no luck.
 We also compared the outputs from group and Verlet schemes but couldn't see anything weird.

 I attached the .mdp; changing the cutoff-scheme to group and setting rlist=1.2 will make the simulation run.
 The .tpr and topology are also attached.

 I would greatly appreciate any suggestions.
 Thanks in advance!

-#8 Updated by Rossen Apostolov about 3 years ago
+#8 Updated by Rossen Apostolov over 3 years ago

 - Tracker changed from Bug to Feature

 - Subject changed from Segmentation fault switching from group to verlet cutoff shceme to Add support for Verlet scheme with Buckingham

 - Status changed from Fix uploaded to Accepted

 - Priority changed from High to Normal